 Red Dog: What’s a Red Dog doing in a casino game you ask?
 Simply marking the spread between cards dealt.
 An Atlantic City favorite, Red Dog is similar to “Acey-Deucey” or “In-Between”.

-Caribbean Stud Poker: Based on the five card stud poker game, Caribbean Stud requires that you be neither as you compete against the house and the option of playing for a progressive jackpot.
+South Seas Poker: Based on the five card stud poker game, the player competes against the house and the option of playing for a progressive jackpot.
 You win if the dealer does not have an ace, a king or better!

 High-Low or Over-Under Seven: A dice game at its easiest and it offers quick payoffs as you guess if the roll of the dice will total above, below, or on the number seven.